 According to Dowling and Schuler (1994) International Human Resource Management is the use of international resources to achieve organizational goals regardless of geographical boundaries.
 The field of international HRM is characterized by three approaches, namely: 1.)
-International HRM emphasizes cross-cultural management, namely looking at human behavior in organizations from an international perspective.
+International HRM emphasizes looking at management, namely human behavior cross-cultural in organizations from an international perspective.
 2.)
 Developed from comparative industrial relations and HRM literature and seeks to describe, compare and analyze HR systems in several countries.
 3.)
 Try to focus on HRM aspects in multinational companies.
 Dowling (1994) also divides HRM functions into four activities, namely: